-When we change $\lambda$ to $\lambda + d\lambda$, both $E_n$ and $P_n$ will change.
-Hence, $U$ will change by
+When we change $\lambda$ to $\lambda + \ud \lambda$, both $E_n$ and $P_n$ will change.
+Hence, $U$ will change by:

-This separation of $dU$ in two terms allows for an interesting physical interpretation.\cite{Crooks1998}
+This separation of $\ud U$ in two terms allows for an interesting physical interpretation.\cite{Crooks1998}

 The change in $\lambda$ is infinitesimal and instantaneous.
 So immediately after this change, the system has not yet responded to it.
-This situation corresponds to the first term: it is the average of the energy change $dE_n$ over the old (unperturbed) probabilities $P_n$.
-In the second term, the energies are fixed and the probabilities change.
+This corresponds to the first term: it is the average of the energy change $\ud E_n$ over the old (unperturbed) probabilities $P_n$.
+In the second term, the energy is fixed and the probabilities change.
 We interpret this as the second step, where the system adjusts itself with the bath in order to return to equilibrium.
-Thus, each infinitesimal process can be separated in two parts.
-The first part is the work performed, while the second is the heat exchanged as the system relaxes to equilibrium.
+Thus, each infinitesimal process may be separated in two parts.
+The first part is the work performed and the second is the heat exchanged as the system relaxes to equilibrium.